danbuis/RebellionInTheRim/README.md

 # RebellionInTheRim
 A manager for running an instance of the Rebellion in the Rim Campaign.

-To install on your machine:
+To run on your machine:

 -Make sure node and yarn are installed

 -Open a terminal/command prompt and navigate to this respository's directory